kayung-developer/FastApi-AI-Model-Endpoint/README.md

 This project demonstrates how to set up a FastAPI endpoint for AI model inference, specifically using a pre-trained sentiment analysis model from the Hugging Face Transformers library.

+## Features

+- FastAPI Integration: Easily create API endpoints using FastAPI.
+- Local Model Loading: Load and use pre-trained models stored locally on your machine.
+- Sentiment Analysis: Analyze text sentiment using state-of-the-art transformer models.
+- Extensible and Modular: Designed to be easily extendable for other types of models and tasks.

 ## Project Structure

 - `app/`: Contains the FastAPI application code.